KacieAhmed/Alchemy-TakeHome/README.md

 Now that you understand the basics, let's demonstrate how to get gas prices in the new EIP-1559 standard.
 Follow along and code with us!

 #### We will be building an application that displays gas fees in the EIP-1559 standard 🚀
+#### The code for the first part of this tutorial (displaying gas fees) is named "Tutorial".
+The code for the second part of this tutorial (webhook alert) is named "WebHook".

 ## Step 1: Download Node.js